Time is Money: Maximize Time at Disney World!

 Handy sunscreen tip: if you wear a hat with a decent brim, you can skip putting sunscreen on your forehead.
 This solves the problem of sunscreen mixing with sweat and dripping down into your eyes.

-A waist pack (aka fanny pack, or “bum bag” as our British, Aussie and Kiwi friends would say) makes it much easier to carry your stuff (ID, hotel key card, money, credit cards) around, is relatively secure against pickpockets if you wear the bag in front, and keeps your hands free.
+A waist pack (aka fanny pack, or “bum bag” as our British, Aussie and Kiwi friends would say) or a crossbody bag (basically a waist pack worn diagonally across your body) makes it much easier to carry your stuff (ID, hotel key card, money, credit cards) around, is relatively secure against pickpockets if you wear the bag in front, and keeps your hands free.
 Yes, they look kind of silly, but so do Mickey Mouse ears!
 Don’t worry, you will see lots of people at Walt Disney World sporting both.

 Alternatively, consider a small backpack/daypack.
 As long as it’s small and squishy enough, you can probably cram it in beside you on any rides that don’t provide storage space for personal items.
 Baggallini’s sling-style bags are good choices, but really, any sling bag or daypack will work.
 We recommend one that’s small and light, but with enough space to hold a rolled-up jacket, and at least one outer pocket you can fit a small water bottle in.